harryjjacobs/lab-journal/journal.md

 In this case we are publishing a message of type String on the topic 'test'.

-You can listen and print messages printed on this topic with:
+You can listen and print messages sent on this topic with:
 `rostopic echo /test`